cyberbotics/webots/docs/discord/technical-questions-2021.md

 [https://cdn.discordapp.com/emojis/693723538552782888.png?size=64](https://cdn.discordapp.com/emojis/693723538552782888.png?size=64)

 ##### Luftwaffel [Moderator] 04/09/2021 21:38:51
-`@sihan is sad` This is a technical support server for Webots.
+`@sihan` This is a technical support server for Webots.
 Please refrain from using profane language, insulting people and try to conduct yourself in a respectful manner.
 Otherwise we'll have to ban you.

 oh and `@Renkun` this was literally the first instance ever I have seen of a troll here, for the year I have been active here